Find a competitive exchange rate and low fees when sending money to France from Canada.

 Open seven days a week from 10am to 10pm.

 Pick up cash the right way when in France

 If you are visiting France and need to travel to a cash pick up agency, call ahead to confirm their hours and to ensure that they have enough cash available.
-The Department of Foreign Affairs and Trade recommends that tourists practice normal safety precautions, but when picking up cash you should heighten your awareness of your surroundings and avoid taking lots of cash on public transportation or in busy areas where you may be a target for pickpocketing.
+The Government of Canada recommends that tourists practice normal safety precautions, but when picking up cash, you should heighten your awareness of your surroundings and avoid taking lots of cash on public transportation or in busy areas where you may be a target for pickpocketing.

 Send money to France effortlessly in four steps

-If using a money transfer service to send money to France from Australia the company you choose will dictate whether the transaction is completed online or at an agency.
-In either event you are going to need to following information:
+If you are using a money transfer service to send money to France from Canada, the company you choose will dictate whether the transaction is completed online or in person at an agency.
+Either way, you are going to need to provide the following information:

 - Recipient name.
-When picking up cash, the recipient is going to have to show a photo identification.
-The name on that ID must be the same as the name on the transfer request.
+When picking up cash, your recipient is going to have to show valid photo ID.
+The name on that ID must be exactly the same as the name on the transfer request.

 - Complete address.
-You will be asked to give the mailing address of your beneficiary.
+You will be asked to give the mailing address of your recipient.

 - Contact information.
-You will need to provide the phone numbers of both you and the recipient.
+You will need to provide the phone numbers of both you and your recipient.

 - Security question.
-For added security you could request that the recipient be asked a question created by you.
+For added security, you can request that your recipient be asked a question created by you.
 They will provide the correct answer to receive the funds.